 This case summary/article is intended for information purposes and should not be used or relied upon as legal advice.
 Just Employment accepts no responsibility for any reliance upon this information.

-Author: Samuel Gray Solicitor at Just Employment Ltd
+Author: Helen Phillips Solicitor and Director at Just Employment Ltd